Read the UK gilt curve in 60 seconds

 Forget the spreadsheet.
 Three numbers tell you almost everything you need:

 - The slope (long minus short).
-Today, 30Y minus 2Y is +129bp (5.70% − 4.41%).
-Steep.
-Markets expect Bank Rate to keep edging lower, but with a chunky inflation-risk premium baked into long-dated debt because of the Iran war and UK fiscal worries.
+Today, 30Y minus 2Y is approximately +120bp (5.40% − 4.20%).
+Still steep.
+Markets expect the BoE to hold next week but are still pricing a chunky inflation-risk premium into long-dated debt because of the Iran war and the July energy price cap rise.

 That's it.
 Slope tells you the market's regime view.
 The 10-year tells you about your annuity and long savings.
 The 2-year tells you about your remortgage.